jpinelo/data_cleaning_project/README.md

 The column of the data frame containing the variable names is parsed (string-based, `grep()`) to identify all instances where the measurement is either a mean or a standard deviation (std).
 Once identified, an index vector with their positions is used to eliminate the columns from the main dataset (`testTrainSet`), resulting in `testTrainSetmeanStd`.
 Activity labels are imported to a data frame with two variables, a code and a description.
 This data frame is merged with `testTrainSetmeanStd` based on the activity code, providing descriptive labels for each activity on the main table (`testTrainSetmeanStdActivityLabels`).

-#####Final Output - `testTrainSetmeanStdActivityLabels`
+#####Tidy Dataset - `testTrainSetmeanStdActivityLabels`
 The resulting dataset is converted into a tidy dataset by grouping subjects and activities so that each row corresponds to a unique observation, and each variable is stored in one column.

+#####Output - `tidySet.txt`
+At the end of the script, the tidy dataset is exported as `tidySet.txt`.